-This creamy and nutritious Mashed Potatoes with Cottage Cheese recipe is the ultimate side dish upgrade!
-Packed with protein, full of rich flavor, and so easy to make, it’s perfect for weeknight dinners, holidays, or meal prep.
+This creamy and delicious Cottage Cheese Mashed Potatoes recipe is the ultimate side dish upgrade!
+Packed with protein, rich in flavor, and so easy to make, it's perfect for weeknight dinners, holidays, or meal prep when you want a protein-packed side dish.

-If you usually add sour cream to your mashed potatoes, it’s time to try whipped cottage cheese instead.
-It gives you the same rich creaminess but with a boost of protein to make this easy side dish more filling.
+If you usually add sour cream to your mashed potatoes, it's time to try whipped cottage cheese instead.
+It gives you the same silky creaminess but with a little extra staying power that makes this simple side dish even more satisfying.

-If you are looking for more cottage cheese recipes, check out my High Protein Banana Bread, Cottage Cheese Chocolate Mousse, or Cottage Cheese Mac And Cheese.
+If you are looking for more cottage cheese recipes, check out my High Protein Banana Bread, Cottage Cheese Chocolate Mousse, Taco Dip With Cottage Cheese, or Cottage Cheese Mac And Cheese.

 You can also explore my other classic potato side dishes like Truffle Mashed Potatoes, Traeger Scalloped Potatoes, or Potato Salad With Green Onions.